Recognised Practitioner in Urban Design

 IMPORTANT

-The award of Recognised Practitioner in Urban Design is made by the Executive Committee of the Urban Design Group, on the basis of information submitted in the application form and declarations made by the candidate, in addition to the recommendation of two independent sponsors.
+The award of Recognised Practitioner in Urban Design is made by the Urban Design Group, on the basis of information submitted in the application form and declarations made by the candidate, in addition to the recommendation of two independent sponsors.

-At the time the award is made each candidate is able to demonstrate by their declared experience and qualifications (where appropriate), that they had striven to contribute to the practice of urban design and should, in the opinion of the Executive Committee, be capable of making a valued contribution to urban design in future years.
+At the time the award is made each candidate is able to demonstrate by their declared experience and qualifications (where appropriate), that they had striven to contribute to the practice of urban design and should, in the opinion of the application review panel, be capable of making a valued contribution to urban design in future years.